daniel10015/project/proto/tutorial.md

 Result tensor shape: torch.Size([1024, 1024])
 ```

-Errors related to driver versioning most likely means you'll need to downgrade CUPTI, or upgrade torch.
-In most cases it's preferable to downgrade to match the driver version, which you check by doing `nvcc --version`.

 You can also run `sample_model.py` which should output something similar to:
 ```
 Memcpy Host -> Device of 1728 bytes on stream 7 duration (ns) = 1440